itsmeannrie/Final_Project_ACP/README.md

 - **`datetime`:** Validates and handles dates for accurate logging and tracking.
 - **`json`:** The json module provides functionality for saving and loading data in a structured format (JSON).
 It allows user information (ex: name, savings balance, monthly budgets) and expenses to persist across program runs by saving them to a file.
 - **`collections`:** Simplifies advanced data handling with `DefaultDict`, making data grouping and calculations easier.
+- **`Enum`:** It is used to define a fixed set of expense categories (ex: Food, Transport) for better data consistency and validation.
+It also makes the code more readable and easier to maintain.
+- **`hashlib`:** It is used to secure user passwords via hashing, ensuring user data privacy.
+- **`os`:** This module is used to check if a file already exists in a specific directory.
+This prevents overwriting existing files and ensures you're using the correct file paths when saving or loading data.
 ### 4. Error Handling
 - **Input Validation:**
   Ensures all user inputs are correctly formatted to prevent unexpected errors: